impuneet/gatsby-demo/src/posts/security-measurement-in-nodejs.md

 ***Using the Helmet module***

 Helmet helps you secure your Express applications by setting various HTTP headers, like:
-The X-Frame-Options HTTP response header can be used to indicate whether or not a browser should be allowed to render a page in a <frame>, <iframe>,<embed> or <object>.
+The X-Frame-Options HTTP response header can be used to indicate whether or not a browser should be allowed to render a page in a frame,iframe ,emberd or object.

 Sites can use this to avoid clickjacking attacks, by ensuring that their content is not embedded into other sites.